The Victorian Government is testing a new way to boost the number of rural generalists working in rural and regional Victoria.

 How you can participate as a trainee

-The Single Employer Model trial will be available to full or part-time trainees who are:
+The Single Employer Model trial is available to full or part-time trainees who are:

 Relevant health services will be notified of their interest and can select trainees for the trial.

 The Single Employer Model supports place-based training.
-Trainees who intend to live and work in the VRGP region of the health service will be prioritised.
-Find out more about the VRGP regionsExternal Link .
+Trainees who intend to live and work in the VRGP region of the health service are prioritised.
+Find out more about the .

 Trainees in any region of Victoria can apply to one of the participating health services for a position on the trial.

-Participation in the Single Employer Model is optional and trainees can choose to leave the trial without this impacting their training.
+Participation in the Single Employer Model is optional.
+Trainees can choose to leave the trial without this impacting their training.

-While undertaking a primary care placement, participating trainees will be under the care and supervision of the primary care training provider, but will remain an employee of the employing health service.
-Trainees can also be seconded to other health services to undertake consolidation of skills or advanced skills training in other health services while remaining on the one contract.
+While undertaking a primary care placement, participating trainees are under the care and supervision of the primary care training provider but remain an employee of the employing health service.
+Trainees can also be seconded to other health services to consolidate skills or advance skills training in other health services while remaining on the one contract.

-The participating health services will be responsible for employing trainees under the Victorian Public Health Sector (AMA Victoria - Doctors in Training Enterprise Agreement 2022-2026).
+The participating health services are responsible for employing trainees under the Victorian Public Health Sector (AMA Victoria - Doctors in Training Enterprise Agreement 2022-2026).

-The trainee will be able to undertake training at any primary care provider participating in the trial and approved by the relevant GP training college and employing health service.
+The trainee is able to undertake training at any primary care provider participating in the trial and approved by the relevant GP training college and employing health service.

-Primary care providers will be responsible for rostering and leave while the trainee is completing their primary care placement and will provide this information to health services.
+Primary care providers are responsible for rostering and leave while the trainee is completing their primary care placement and provide this information to health services.

 The Australian Government supports the Single Employer Model trial by granting exemptions to Section 19(2) of the Health Insurance Act 1973.
 This allows participating trainees to bill Medicare and charge out-of-pocket fees and private billings while receiving a public health service salary.
-The trainee's gross billings will be assigned to the primary care provider.
-The health service will invoice the primary care provider for 50% of the trainee's billings, minus a retainer of the first $100 of billings per half-day session.
-The department will make a payment to the health service to cover remaining net costs for the participating trainees for the duration of the trial.
+The trainee's gross billings are be assigned to the primary care provider.
+The health service invoices the primary care provider for 50% of the trainee's billings, minus a retainer of the first $100 of billings per half-day session.
+The department pays the health service to cover remaining net costs for the participating trainees for the duration of the trial.

 The Single Employer Model is a change to employment arrangements only.
-The progress of a trainee along their college training path will remain unchanged.
-All existing incentives and payments to the trainee, supervisor and practice associated with providing primary care training will continue to apply under the Single Employer Model.
+The progress of a trainee along their college training path remains unchanged.
+All existing incentives and payments to the trainee, supervisor and practice associated with providing primary care training continue to apply under the Single Employer Model.

 The Victorian Rural Generalist Program